xinwenfu/GenCyber/Networking/README.md

 * A method (HTTP command) such as *GET*, which requests data such a web page
 * A document address such as /, which indicates the root folder
 * An HTTP version number such as HTTP/1.1
 The second part of the message is the optional information.
 For example, *host* indicates the server to which the request is being sent.

-For example you may want to put a particular information at a some offset of your message and uh so for example and the message may contain command and may contain the parameter for that commands and in that way right if you put a commands and parameters at a fixed locations then the receiver will know where to find the command and the where to find the parameters so that's how we design the particle for networks we have many particles and uh those particles will have computers to talk with each other based on the particles we actually have different views of a networking we mentioned about the web browsing when you try to access a web server you need to know the IP address and the port number right and uh that's basically the view of the application so when you actually do the web browsing right you just need to know the IP address support number and you you may ask hey I never actually used a port number the reason you never specified the port number for web browsing is if you don't specify the port numbers you use the default port numbers for example for unsecure version of a the web server the port number is 80. for the secure version of a web browsing the port number is 443 so when you don't specify the port numbers and your software will assume you are using the default port numbers okay so that's the view of the application right and the internet actually uses a
+The can be observed the HTTP request message has a well defined format.
+Therefore, the server will be able to understand the the request.
+Networks have many protocols so that computers can talk with each other.

+The TCP/IP protocol suite is the protocol architecture of the Internet.
+It has four layers: Application, Transport, Network, and Data Link Layer.
+Protocols on each layer do particular things.
+Details of implementation of lower layers are hidden from upper layers.

+## Different views of networks

+### Application View of Networking

+Based on the protocols we actually have different views of a network.
+We discussed web browsing.
+When we try to access a web server we need to know the IP address (corresponding to url) and the port number.
+That's basically the view of the application.

+You may question: I never used an IP address, only web url/link like http://www.cs.uml.edu/~xinwenfu/index.html.
+Actually the web url/link corresponds to the IP address.
+Before your web browser sends out the web request, it contacts another Internet server, DNS server, asking the IP address of the web url (called domain name too).

+You may alo question: I never used a port number during web browing like http://www.cs.uml.edu/~xinwenfu/index.html.
+The reason you never specified the port number for web browsing is if you don't specify the port number, the web browser assumes you use the default port number.
+For example, for unsecure version of web browsing using http like http://www.cs.uml.edu/~xinwenfu/index.html, the default port number is 80.
+For the secure version of web browsing like https://www.cs.uml.edu/~xinwenfu/index.html, the default port number is 443.
+When you don't specify the port number, your software will assume you are using the default port number.

+### Transport View of Networking
+okay
+so that's the view of the application right and the internet actually uses a